sam217pa/emacs-hjkl/README.md

 - `:down`: it makes sense to bind function that does the opposite of those bound to `hjkl-up`.

-- `:left` and `:right`: useful to goes out of a semantic unit.
+- `:left` or `:right`: useful to goes out of a semantic unit.
 It can be used to jump to the enclosing parent delimiter when the cursor is before a closing delimiter, or to hide the body of the current outline heading.